ChristfriedBalizou/agent/README.rst

 Context
 -------

-The agent package aim to easily create a Linux (systemd) service.
+The agent package is an systemd-service based, aim to easily create a service from a given git directory.

 This package will perform the following actions: